Source: RID’s Standard Practice Paper titled Use of a Certified Deaf Interpreter

 The Association believes that when use of a Certified Deaf Interpreter (CDI) is appropriate, the CDI and a certified interpreter who is hearing can function as a highly effective team to provide quality communication access for everyone involved.

-- Canada use Deaf Interpreter (“DI”) and US use Certified Deaf Interpreter (“CDI”)
+- the title Deaf Interpreter (“DI”) and Certified Deaf Interpreter (“CDI”) are used in Canada and US, respectively.

 - YouTube: The Benefits of Deaf Interpreters